 Second Term of JJ as CM in 2001

-In 2001 JJ was barred from standing as a candidate because she had been found guilty of criminal offences including obtaining property belonging to the state.
-Despite this AIADMK won the 2001 election and JJ was installed as Chief Minister as a non-elected member of state assembly.
+In 2001, JJ was barred from standing as a candidate because of a guilty verdict from the court on criminal offenses including obtaining property belonging to the state.
+Despite this, AIADMK won the 2001 election and JJ was installed as Chief Minister as a non-elected member of state assembly.
 Her appointment was legally voided in September 2001.
 Panneer Selvam was appointed as Binami Chief Minister to overcome the ruling.
 In March 2002 JJ assumed the position of CM once more having been acquitted of some charges by the Madras High Court.
 This cleared her way to contest mid-term poll from Andipatti constituency.

 JJ’s second term as CM was much better compared to her first term.
 She started displaying the qualities of a seasoned and matured political administrator.